SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 Now our usage help looks a lot better!
 All the arguments are present in the description list.
-Also note how the [`ValidateRangeAttribute`][] validator we used automatically added its condition to the description of "MaxLines" (this can be disabled either globally or on a per-validator basis if you want).
-Things like the default value are added in a similar fashion.
+Also note how the [`ValidateRangeAttribute`][] validator we used automatically added its condition to the description of `-MaxLines` (this can be disabled either globally or on a per-validator basis if you want).
+Things like the default value, if an argument has one, are added in a similar fashion.

-The "MaxLines" argument also has its alias listed, just like the "Help" argument.
+The `-MaxLines` argument also has its alias listed, just like the `-Help` argument.

 > Don't like the way the usage help looks?
 It can be fully customized!
 Check out the
 > [custom usage sample](../src/Samples/CustomUsage) for an example of that.

 ## Long/short mode and other customizations

-Ookii.CommandLine offers many options with which the way it parses the command line can be customized.
+Ookii.CommandLine offers many options to customize the way it parses the command line.
 For example, you can disable the use of white space as a separator between argument names and values, and specify a custom separator.
-You can specify custom argument name prefixes, instead of `-` which is the default (on Windows, `/` is also accepted by default).
+You can specify custom argument name prefixes, instead of `-` which is the default (on Windows only, `/` is also accepted by default).
 You can make the argument names case sensitive.
 And there's more.

 Most of these options can be specified using the [`ParseOptionsAttribute`][], which you can apply to your class.
 Let's apply some options: